arockenberger/zotero_workshop/beginner_module.md

 *!
 Check what happens afterwards !*
 g.
 Once you are registered (or later: logged in), Zotero welcomes you with a landing page like this
 ![Zotero.org landing page](/images/snapshot_zotero_landingpage.png)
 h.
-We want to run
+We want to run Zotero on our own machines, so lets click on the big red button in the middle that says `Download`!
+Zotero will automatically identify your Operating System (OS) and propose the lates

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU2Mjc0MDk0NiwtMTkwOTUzNzYzNF19
+eyJoaXN0b3J5IjpbLTE4Mzg3MzQ3NjUsLTE5MDk1Mzc2MzRdfQ
+==
 -->